gravity-ui/uikit/src/components/Progress/README.md

 import {Progress} from '@gravity-ui/uikit';
 ```

-`Progress` component indicates current operation progress.
+The `Progress` component shows current operation progress.
 It can also be divided into sections.

 ## Theme

-Use `theme` property to specify color of the whole progress or the composite part.
+Use the `theme` property to specify color of the whole progress or the composite part:

 <!--LANDING_BLOCK